<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Now, with owning a great force measurement system comes great responsibility.

-This might be getting old now, but responsibility is one of the key words with this kind of thing: if you want to maximize the quality and utility of your force data then you really must take responsibility for it.
+This might be getting old now, but responsibility is one of the keywords with this kind of thing: if you want to maximize the quality and utility of your force data, then you really must take responsibility for it.

 Clean tablet (3)